urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

   ```
     A B C D E F G ➡ BS ➡ A B C D E F G
           ¯                    ¯
-          ⬆CURSOR
+          ↑CURSOR
   ```

 ### 3. Changes within a program already input

-The `LIST` command displays the program stored in the current program area from beginning to end.
+The [LIST](commands/LIST.md) command displays the program stored in the current program area from beginning to end.
 ```
          ┌────────────────────────────────┐